mixstam1821/Xenia/README.md

 Xenia is a FastAPI-based web application for exploring EUMETSAT Meteosat Third Generation (MTG) satellite products, alongside a wide range of climate and atmospheric science NetCDF files.
 Drop a file in, pick a variable, and get a georeferenced map on an interactive 3D globe.

-It is built for people who work with satellite data professionally: researchers, forecasters, and data engineers who need to quickly inspect what is actually inside a file, visualize it correctly, and move on.

 <div align="center">
 <video src="https://github.com/user-attachments/assets/c14d743d-25a2-4de3-bf8c-3631cafd5e93" controls width="780"></video>
 </div>